FrostyX/infra-docs/guestdisk.rst

       lvresize -L [new root partition size]G /dev/GuestVolGroup00/root

+      (pvs will tell you how much space is available)

 14. Finally, resize the root partition::

       resize2fs /dev/GuestVolGroup00/root
+      (If the root fs is ext4)

+      or

+      xfs_growfs /dev/GuestVolGroup00/root
+      (if the root fs is xfs)

     verify that everything worked out, and delete the snapshot you made if you made one.